 “We all eat, and it would be a sad waste of opportunity to eat badly.” – Anna Thomas

 Legendary New York City journalist Jimmy Breslin once remarked, “When you leave New York you ain't going anywhere.”
-Okay, the hyperbole notwithstanding, the Big Apple is indeed a one-of-a-kind destination and that goes for its ever-evolving dining scene, especially in bustling Midtown Manhattan East with its variety of world-class eateries covering every possible cuisine.
-New Yorkers celebrate this storied tradition of fine dining with the semiannual NYC Restaurant Week, the next of which will be held July 22 through August 16, 2019.
-During NYC Restaurant Week, which began in 1992, participating restaurants throughout New York City offer two-course prix-fixe lunches for just $26 and three-course prix-fixe dinners for only $42 (note that beverages, gratuities and taxes are not included and most of the nearly 400 participating restaurants do not offer their special prix-fixe menu on Saturdays).
-To commemorate NYC Restaurant Week Summer 2019 and New York City’s thriving dining scene in general, here are the 10 best Midtown eateries (many, but not all of which, are participating in this summer’s highly anticipated NYC culinary event):
+OK, the hyperbole notwithstanding, the Big Apple is indeed a one-of-a-kind destination and that goes for its ever-evolving dining scene, especially in bustling Midtown Manhattan East with its variety of world-class eateries covering every possible cuisine.
+New Yorkers celebrate this storied tradition of fine dining with the semiannual NYC Summer Restaurant Week, the next of which will be held July 18 through August 21.
+During NYC Restaurant Week, which began in 1992, participating restaurants throughout New York City offer culinary deals.

 1 | Naples 45 Ristorante e Pizzeria | American Heritage magazine has named the “superb pizza” churning out of the wood-burning ovens at Naples 45 Ristorante e Pizzeria among the “10 greatest pizzas” in the United States.
 The delicious pizzas at Naples 45 in Midtown Manhattan East also boast a seal of approval from the prestigious Associazione Verace Pizza Napoletana (aka The True Neopolitan Pizza Association).
 Ideally located in the iconic, 59-story MetLife Building (completed in 1963 and originally known as the Pan Am Building) and adjacent to Grand Central Terminal, Naples 45 also offers a nice selection of pastas, seafood and meat entrees, antipasti and salads.
 In addition, patrons can enjoy complimentary slices of authentic margherita pizza at the bar on weekday nights between 5 PM and 7 PM.
 A full bar and extensive wine list are also available.